Introduction to Custom Exception in Python

 Conclusion

 Every programming language has the necessity of addressing special conditions.
-When conditions which have to be handled in a specific manner or when an exception has to be raised then the exception handling process comes into play in a vital way.
-The python’s exception handling setup is largely flexible and the custom exceptions is among the primary capability of python exception handling setup.
+The exception-handling process becomes crucial when specific conditions need to be handled in a particular manner or when it is necessary to raise an exception.
+Python’s exception handling setup is largely flexible, and custom exceptions are among the primary capability of Python exception handling setup.
 The above-discussed examples precisely exhibit how custom exceptions are handled in python programming.

 Recommended Articles